quantumgardener/qg.blog/content/notes/IMatch to Socials.md

 4. Start IMatch.
 You **should** see the application registered.
 5. Point the `imatch_to_socials_python_script_path` application variable to the location where `share_images.py` is located.
 6. 🤞
-### Versions and Metadata
-My location hierarchy is quite deep and runs to personal information (see [[Mediabank]]).
-I don't want flickr to be creating keywords for my home address, but if the information is in the hierarchical keywords field in the uploaded file, it will.
-I attempted to get around this by deleting all keywords after an upload and though there were no errors, it didn't seem to work.
-Instead, I've set IMatch to not transfer keywords to versions of images.
-For some this will not be idea, but for me it works.
-The master image has all the keywording and versions have none.
-The script walks up from the version to the master, grabs the keywords from there, and then only sets the based on the in-code filters I have set up.
 ## Understanding the Code
 ### Main Code Loop (share_images.py)
 What does this actually do?
 The main script `share_images.py` is a [[Python]] script that controls the main processing loop.
 There is a `platform_controller` for each platform (flickr, pixelfed).
 These gather `images` from [[IMatch]] and connect to the respective platforms for the API calls.
 In the pseudocode below an "image" is all the metadata associated with an image in IMatch.